Home » Blog » Music Teachers Tips » Ideas and Techniques » 11 Easy Ways to Involve ALL Students in Elementary Music Classes

 Cull your repertoire for pieces that you don’t enjoy teaching and that don’t meet a specific need in your classroom.
 With so much quality music, there is no room for “time-fillers.”

-Build Advocacy for Your Program by Developing Music Literacy Skills
+Build Advocacy Through Music Literacy

-See this post for more about Increasing Music Advocacy by Developing Music Literacy.
+👉 Learn more about Increasing Music Advocacy by Developing Music Literacy.

 Turn Silent Students Into Active Participants